 They were all correct, but in retrospect it was one of the most beneficial decisions we ever made.
 We have hardly been sick in ten-years, with only one serious hiccough, and take no medication.

 Have we got it all right?
 Certainly not.
 Better health is a moving target, but it is better to aim your best shots, missing periodically, than be ostriches and pretend sickness will never breach the moat.

 With hindsight, where would I start after ten years of doing our damnedest to be disgustingly healthy?
 Oddly it would be with making a probiotic.
 Kefir was our choice, but it could be this homemade sauerkraut recipe or kombucha, for example.
 There is a huge amount coming out in the scientific literature about the great importance of a healthy microbiome; the bugs inhabiting out intestines.

-The health benefits of kale made an huge impact on our thinking, and we eat it daily, usually in eggs Hilton.
+The benefits of kale made an huge impact on our thinking, and we eat it daily, usually in Eggs-Hilton.

 time for moderate exercise every single day.
 Whether it was a stroll in